Britain's Prince Harry to visit Malawi health centre

 Harry, Queen Elizabeth’s grandson and sixth in line to the throne, has been visiting southern Africa for two decades for holidays and conservation work, but this trip marked his first visit to Malawi and Angola in an official capacity.

-He left Meghan and Archie in Cape Town, but they have since traveled on to Johannesburg, where Harry will rejoin them for a tour of a township.
+He left Meghan and Archie in Cape Town, but they have since travelled on to Johannesburg, where Harry will rejoin them for a tour of a township.

 Meghan has also been conducting solo engagements in South Africa.